SITE MENU

 Around the corner you will see the golf course which is the most northerly one on the British mainland.
 Park your car by the church and take a walk from here along the lovely beach.
 You can continue through the dunes and along the headland to see puffins on the cliffs during the summer.
 Head towards the cairn on top of the small hill before you reach the MOD establishment and you will find that the views looking back inland are spectacular.
 On a clear day you can see right along the northern coastline of Scotland, almost right across the country to the east coast.

-Visit the Durness community web site for more information about all the things to do and see around this lovely part of the world.
+Visit the Durness community web site for more information about all the things to do and see around this beautiful part of the world.

 View from the entrance to the cave